macik/cotonti-core-versioning/README.md

 :ru: Russian doc is [here](README_ru.md)

-> This Cotonti CMF package for proposed to be included in core.
+> This Cotonti CMF package proposed to be included in core in future versions as base for package requirements checking.
+Modify of `Extensions API` and `extensions` part of Admin module will be required.

-Package provide pack of function to easy check versions constraints and extensions requirements.
+Package provide pack of function to easy check versions constraints and extensions requirements for Cotonti.

 Preface